 Check to ensure you can import clean data

 It sounds obvious however some CRM software programs do not allow for bulk electronic data cleaning so check that your software will allow you to import the updated records and the various flags

 Add a unique reference number to your records

-By adding a unique reference number ( URN) to each record will help you track the changes made and help merge clean records back into your database.
+Adding a unique reference number ( URN) to each record will help you track the changes made and help merge clean records back into your database.

 Get a Free Audit to assess your data

-Assess the quality of your data regularly by getting a free data quality report – From that you can make an informed decision on the current state of your database and if it needs cleaning or not.
+Assess the quality of your data regularly by getting a free data quality report – From that, you can make an informed decision on the current state of your database and if it needs cleaning or not.

 Talk to your supplier about your requirements

 Choose a supplier who understands your data cleaning requirements.
-You may want different levels of matching when de-duplicating or you may want different level of suppression when screening against the deceased files so talk to your supplier and ensure you both know the level
+You may want different levels of matching when de-duplicating or you may want a different level of suppression when screening against the deceased files so talk to your supplier and ensure you both know the level